Program Director: Dr. David Coursey

 The program is meant as preparation for those entering management careers in government for the first time or as career development for those already employed who are seeking upward mobility in public management.

-For example, AY 11-12 graduates took or have jobs in state/local/regional government (23), non-profits (5), private sector consulting (7), and other private sector organizations (2).
-Job titles and roles vary but most are mid-to-upper level managers and/or analysts.*
+For example, our 41 AY 14-15 graduates took or have jobs in state/local/regional government (14), private sector (9), national government (7), non-profits (4), continuing their education with another degree (4), or other/unknown (3).
+Job titles and roles vary but many are mid-to-upper level managers and/or analysts.
+Most of our students have existing jobs and obtain the degree towards seeking increased career opportunities.

 Offered at our UT Arlington main campus, the On-Campus MPA offers students 6 emphasis areas comprised of courses specializing in each specific area.
 MPA students choosing the On-Campus MPA, will be able to maintain a flexible schedule - enrolling as a full-time or part-time student.
 The On-Campus MPA Program admits new students every fall, spring and summer semester.
 The program is designed to be completed in two academic years (2 Fall and 2 Spring semesters) by full-time students.

-The online program provides a convenient, flexible way for working professionals or recent graduates to earn their MPA degree, regardless of their schedule or location, without sacrificing academic quality.
+The accelerated MPA program is offered online and provides a convenient, flexible way for working professionals or recent graduates to earn their MPA degree, regardless of their schedule or location, without sacrificing academic quality.
 Students are not required to attend the campus at any time.
 The program is designed to be completed in seven semesters by part-time students.
 Students sequentially take two eight-week courses per term except in Summer where courses are taken simultaneously.
-For more details including courses, admission requirements, and costs, see our online MPA program website or call our enrollment specialist at 866-489-2810.
+For more details including courses, admission requirements, and costs, see our accelerated MPA program website or call our enrollment specialist at 866-489-2810.

-If you entered the MPA program before Fall 2013, the previous online program details apply to you.
+If you entered the MPA program before Fall 2013, the previous accelerated program details apply to you.